Preflop bet sizing

 In MTT things change as stacks become smaller.
 At around 20 bb stack depth the open raise size has become 2bb (min-raise) and 3-bets mainly all-in.

-Facing a preflop raise
+Facing a preflop 3-bet

 Preflop bet sizing Read More »